lauramariel/nai-demo/README.md

    ```bash
    cd nai-demo
    ```
-4. (Optional) Update sample.env with your API key.
-Copy this file to `.env`
+4. (Optional) Update `sample.env` with your API and URL information and save to `.env`.
+This way, the apps will have your information pre-populated.

    ```bash
    cp sample.env .env